denoland/std/fs/README.md

 ```

 **Note: do not use this function if performing a check before another operation
 on that file.
-Doing so may cause a race condition.
-Instead, perform the actual
+Doing so causes a race condition.
+Instead, perform the actual file
 operation directly.**

 Bad: